 Start the class with GoSoapBox by asking a warm-up question about the day's objectives or conducting a short Q&A review of yesterday's lesson.
 Quick polls can give you a sense of student understanding and inform your instruction as you move through a lesson.
 Polls can also help you handle logistical issues or add choice for students via questions like "What is the best way to assess this lesson?"
 Maximize transition times using a discussion prompt such as "Why do copyright laws exist?" as a setup for the next activity.

-If collecting data on individual students over time is important, have students make an account.
-Joining as a guest (the typical route) may be problematic to long-term data collection, especially if students use different devices over time.Continue reading Show less
+Teachers may find the Social Q&A tool disruptive during lectures or classwork, but it can be useful for addressing student confusion or for gathering questions to address later.
+The Confusion Barometer may give a sense of how the class is feeling; however, since students can time-out if idle for too long, it's not an accurate gauge of class understanding as a whole.
+If collecting data on individual students over time is important, have students create an account.
+Joining as a guest (the typical route) may be problematic for long-term data collection, especially if students use different devices over time.Continue reading Show less